vyshnovka/vyshnovka/README.md

 Mostly a programmer, but also a self-taught designer and occasional artist.
 Passionate about translating wildest ideas into functional code to ensure immersive experience.

 Since the beginning of my journey I've been working on **indie games** and step by step going along the path of creating smth worthwhile.
-Currently interested in procedural generation, non-euclidean spaces and a tiny bit of graphics.
+Interested in procedural generation, non-euclidean spaces and a tiny bit of graphics.

 Looking for help with inspiration, ready to join some cool and intriguing projects.